FHeilmann/klipper/PD-INSTALL.md

 3. Test your serial connection.
 (Optional step)

-   At this point your PanelDue screen should be on but stuck in the "Connecting..." status You can use "tio" to test the connection.
+   At this point your PanelDue screen should be on but stuck in the "Connecting..." status.
+   You can use "tio" on the Pi to test the communication between the Pi and PanelDue.

    > sudo apt-get install tio